oxylabs/browser-instructions/README.md

 ### Installing libraries

-Begin by installing the `requests` module that we'll use to make requests to Web Unblocker endpoint and Scraper APIs.
+Begin by installing the `requests` module that we'll use to make requests to Web Unblocker endpoint and the API.
 Open the terminal in your IDE and run this line:

 ```bash
 pip install requests